 The Board has established eleven (11) as the number of directors to be elected at the Meeting.
-All of the nominees were elected as directors at last year's Annual General Meeting by a majority of the votes.
+All of the nominees were elected as directors at last year's Annual General Meeting by a majority of the votes, with the exception of Hugues Simon, who was appointed as director on June 17, 2024.
 If elected, nominees will hold office until the next annual meeting of shareholders or until their successors are elected or appointed.
+After close to forty years with the Corporation, including ten years of dedicated service as a member of the Board, Mario Plourde resigned from his position as a board member on June 17, 2024, date concurrent with his departure from the presidency of the Company in anticipation of his retirement on December 31, 2024.

 For each of the eleven (11) nominees proposed by management for election as directors of the Corporation, the charts under Section 3 Director Candidates of the Circular set out their name, age, place of residence, languages in which they are proficient, their principal occupation, the year in which they first became a director of the Corporation, the number of Common Shares of the Corporation beneficially owned directly or indirectly by each of them or over which they exercise control, their independence status, the number of deferred share units ("DSUs") and restricted share units ("RSUs") they hold, if the nominee sits on Boards of Directors and committees of other public companies and membership on the committees of the Board of the Corporation as well as the percentage of votes voted in favour of their election at last year's Meeting, if applicable.
-Also disclosed in their respective biographies is each nominee's current security holdings and their value of at-risk holdings as at December 31, 2023.
+Also disclosed in their respective biographies is each nominee's current security holdings and their value of at-risk holdings as at December 31, 2024.
 The information related to the number of Common Shares beneficially owned or over which they exercise control was provided by the respective nominees.
 As indicated in the attached form of proxy, shareholders may vote for each nominee individually as directors of the Corporation.